Getting started

 Hologram by John Kaufman

-This new course will be offered for the first time beginning March 7th, 2026.
+This new course was offered for the first time beginning March 21st, 2026.
 It is designed to get you started making your own holograms.
-Although the sessions will still be offered live via Zoom, there will be many videos available to you on the course webpage on the Ruzuku site.
+Although the sessions were offered live via Zoom, with many videos available to you on the course webpage on the Ruzuku site.
 These will explain the various steps in the process of making your own holographic camera, creating compositions, shooting your first holograms, and further steps to expand your process of holographic image creation.
 The classes will also be recorded and available shortly after each class through the Ruzuku website.
 The recordings and the online material will be available on Ruzuku to all students for a year following the class.

-Classes will be offered over 8 sessions.
-For the first 4 weeks, classes will be at 2-week intervals to give you time to prepare your studio a step at a time.
-Each class session will offer opportunities for students to discuss any issues you may be having and to share your holographic images with the class.
+Classes are offered over 8 sessions, at 2-week intervals giving you time to prepare your studio a step at a time.
+Each class session will offer opportunities for students to discuss any issues and to share your holographic images with the class.

 Course Fee: $750